moxietoolkit/srd/source/1-system/2-gamemaster/3-moves.md

 ---
 title: 'Moves'
 sourcebook: 'Grimwild'
+metadescription: 'Explore the full range of GM moves in the Moxie tabletop RPG system, including story, suspense, and impact moves for dynamic and cinematic game mastering.'
 ---

 A framework for good GMing practices and **_the rules that you, the GM, play by_**.
 While they can be called out specificallym they typically sit in the background left unsaid, aligning naturally with what you do as GM.